What is an Individualized Education Program (IEP)?

 - An attorney

-- If parents bring an attorney to the IEP meeting they must notify the school district 5 days prior to the meeting.
+- If families bring an attorney to the IEP meeting, they must notify the school district 5 days prior to the meeting.
 Also, bringing an attorney to an IEP meeting is generally NOT recommended unless an issue is in dispute.

-If the child’s parents do not speak English, the school district must provide an interpreter at the IEP meeting.
-The school district must also offer to have the written IEP translated into the language of the child’s parents upon request.
+If the child’s caregiver does not speak English, the school district must provide an interpreter at the IEP meeting.
+The school district must also offer to have the written IEP translated into the language of the child’s caregiver upon request.

 Learn tips to help you be an active participant at your child’s IEP meeting